HomeAnswersDermatologyacne

 I have noted your complaints.
 In such a situation, the following strategy works efficiently.

-It takes several months to control acne even if these are moderate intensity.
-Therefore, waiting, for now, would be ideal.
-In general, your current treatment is something which is both ideal and effective while being safe.
+It takes several months to control acne, even if it is moderate intensity.
+Therefore, waiting would be ideal for now.
+In general, your current treatment is ideal, effective, and safe.
 Have faith and do your best under guidance.

 I hope you will notice further improvement in the coming weeks and get good results.